ibexa/documentation-user/docs/creating_content_basic.md

 Each of these elements can have its own settings, such as text formatting.
 The option bar also lets you reorder or remove any elements in the Rich Text Field.

+#### Anchors

+For longer texts, insert an anchor linking a fragment of text with another fragment or section to quickly jump through an article.
+Create an anchor by clicking in the area to link to and select the anchor icon from the editor menu.
+In the modal window, provide the name for the anchor.
+Scroll to the fragment where you want to insert the link, and select the text to appear as a link.
+In the modal window, click the **Link** button.
+This will open the window to create the link, in the **Link to box**, enter the anchor name.
+Click **Save**.

 #### Images

 In image options you can select an image variation.